 Your emergency fund is money set aside to help cover the cost of emergencies.
 It is recommended to have 3 to 6 months’ worth of expenses saved in this fund.

-The calculation is: total expenses x 3 or 6 months.
+The calculation is total expenses multiplied by 3 or 6 months.
 The emergency fund can be saved in your savings account or high yield savings account.
 The budget template I created includes a tab where you can see your saving goals and how much money you need left to fully fund them.

 4. Open a retirement account

-Besides having a savings account for short-term savings, you will need a retirement account for your long-term savings (ten plus years).
+Besides having savings account for short-term savings, you will need a retirement account for your long-term savings.
 The retirement accounts you have available to you depend on where you live.
+I have a Roth IRA with Vanguard because my employer does not offer retirement benefits.
+See if your employer offers and retirement benefits, or seek out other options such as a Roth or traditional IRA.

-So, if you do not have a retirement account open yet, make it a priority to do your research and open one that meets your needs.
-Here is an article about the benefits to opening up a retirement account.
+If you do not have a retirement account open yet, make it a priority to do your research and open one.
+Here is an article about the benefits of opening up a retirement account.

 Your retirement account will grow in value based on the contributions you make, and the returns on the assets you own in your retirement account (stocks, bonds, ETF’s).